 - Be accurate and speedy readers

 Guided Reading is an approach to reading that supports children to develop not only their reading skills but also their comprehension skills.
 The children are grouped according to their needs to acquire similar skills.
 Over the course of a week each child will undertake a pre-read of a text, work with the class teacher and complete individual activities.
-As a school we use the Reading Explorers series of short text and focused questions.
+As a school we use the Reading Explorers series of short text and focused questions for one half term and then plan guided reading questions around a whole text for the next half term.
+This helps ensure children develop their understanding of both longer and shorter texts and allows them the opportunities to compare texts.

 Skills development with class teacher